 The helmet of memory

-In the study, the volunteers (all with mild to moderate Alzheimer's disease) were equipped with a headdress called "MemorEM".
-The device creates a flow of electromagnetic waves on the skull, and was used in two daily treatments of one hour each.
+In the study the volunteers (all with mild to moderate Alzheimer's) were equipped with a headgear called "MemorEM".
+The device creates a stream of electromagnetic waves on the skull, and was used in two daily treatments of one hour each.

 MemorEM is developed by NeuroEM Therapeutics, and I would like to point it out because there are obvious commercial interests behind the device, although this does not necessarily imply that fake cards are made to promote it.
 That said, the research produced a scientific publication and provided results that can be analyzed and reproduced by anyone.

-"I think the best indication received from the two months of treatment was to see a major effect: none of the patients involved wanted to return the device to the University of South Florida / Byrd Institute for Alzheimer's Research." says the biologist Gary Arendash, CEO of NeuroEM Therapeutics.
+“I think the best indication received from the two months of treatment was seeing an important effect: none of the patients involved wanted to return the device to the Institute for Alzheimer's Research at the University of South Florida/Byrd” says the biologist Gary Arendash, CEO of NeuroEM Therapeutics.

-One of the patients enthusiastically told me "I'm back".
+One of the patients enthusiastically declared to me “I'm back”.

 Gary Arendash, CEO NeuroEM Therapeutics.